pete-debiase/Comprog/README.md

 | 2022/02/24 |      9       |      2184       | ≈100,000 |

 ## Solution Records / Notes
+Note: Initial solutions marked with 😊 indicate that I was able to implement at least one solution independently.

 ### [1.
 Two Sum](https://leetcode.com/problems/two-sum/)
 Solutions that are O(n^2) and O(1) in time and space, respectively, can often be improved to be O(n) in both time and space.
 In most cases, space is cheap, while time is precious.